zofuthan/filebase/README.md

 The [gob](http://golang.org/pkg/encoding/gob/) codec makes it possible to store any type of Go object and recover it later.
 This is ideal for storing objects that have state to reload after restarting your application.

+Filebase can also be used as a filesystem abstraction, the RAW ([]byte passthrough) codec is idea for this.

 ### Codecs

-Filebase currently ships YAML, JSON, and gob codecs.
+Filebase currently ships YAML, JSON, gob, and RAW codecs.

 To build a new codec, you just need to satisify the `codec.Codec` interface: